aquelemiguel/steamding/README.md

 ## Usage
 1. Navigate to your Steam Community [**privacy settings**](https://steamcommunity.com/my/edit/settings) and ensure your **game details** are set to **public**.
 2. **Install and run the application.** You should now see a new icon on your application tray.
 3. Right-click on the steamding icon and navigate to Options > Edit configuration...
 A configuration file should open.
-[Find your **steamid64**](https://steamid.io/) and paste it on the settings.ini file which opened. **Don't forget to save it.**
+[Find your **steamid64**](https://steamid.io/) and paste it on the settings.ini file which opened. **Don't forget to save all changes.**
 4. Press the **reload option** or restart the app.

 ## Troubleshooting